SHarpreet89/Week3_Javascript-Employee-Tracker/README.md

 ## User Story

-AS A payroll manager
+As a payroll manager
-I WANT AN employee payroll tracker
+I want an employee payroll tracker
-SO THAT I can see my employees' payroll data and properly budget for the company
+So that I can see my employees' payroll data and properly budget for the company

 ## Acceptance Criteria